Arkipelag0/Team4DockerProject/README.md

 # Using git submodules
-To pull all of the repo including the submodules use the command `git clone --recursive  http://github.com/<your repo>` To download all of the updates to an existing repo use the command `git submodule update --remote --recursive --merge`
+To pull all of the repo including the submodules use the command `git clone --recursive  http://github.com/<your repo>` Set your submodule config with the command `git submodule init` To download all of the updates to an existing repo use the command `git submodule update --remote --recursive --merge`

 When changing code in the submodule, cd into that directory and run your git commands.